xmchen0/bamazon/README.md

 * Length: 1:00
 * No audio

-* Watch old demo on YouTube: https://youtu.be/UCgMsh8bKmU
+Watch old demo on YouTube (initial upload): https://youtu.be/UCgMsh8bKmU
 * Length: 1:07
 * No audio